-“My Skin Colour Wasn't Right”: Film Star Thandie Newton's Childhood Battle With Race And Ethnicity
+“My Skin Colour Wasn't Right”: Actress Thandie Newton & Her Parents Battle With Race & Ethnicity

-RACE IN THE SOUTH Newton, star of the films Mission Impossible 2, Crash and Beloved, grew up in Penzance, Cornwall, on Britain’s south coast, where she and her brother Jamie were the only black children in the area.
+Newton, who is 43-year-old and 5ft 3in (1.6m) tall, has starred in the films Mission Impossible 2, Crash and Beloved.
+She grew up in Penzance, Cornwall, on Britain’s south coast, where she and her brother Jamie were the only black children in the area.
 The family encountered racism from some of the locals, but the children were mostly shielded from it by their parents.

-“The idea of us as a family was challenging to most people,” said the 40-year-old actress at a recent TED conference.
+“The idea of us as a family was challenging to most people,” said the mother-of-three at a recent TED conference.
 Her racially isolated upbringing, particularly at school, created issues around her ethnicity and identity.
 “From about the age of five I was aware that I didn’t fit,” she stated.
 “I was the black, atheist kid in the all-white Catholic school run by nuns.
 I was an anomaly….my skin colour wasn’t right, my hair wasn’t right, my history wasn’t right.
 My self became defined by Otherness.”

 Newton's identity problems compounded further on childhood visits back to Zimbabwe.
 “On one trip, when I was seven, this Zimbabwean boy said to me, 'Go back to England where you belong.
 You're white.'
 I remember having this complete identity crisis,” Newton recalled.
 “I thought, 'Where am I supposed to be?'
 I'm too black for England; I'm too white here.”

-ETHNICITY AND ANCESTRY IN FILM Like many of other contemporary black actresses with similar racial and ethnic backgrounds, such as Halle Berry and Paula Patton, it was partly this feeling of Otherness that attracted Newton, who is currently pregnant with her third child, to film and acting — a place where she could channel the ethnicity and identity issues of her childhood in a positive way.
+Like many other contemporary black actresses with similar racial and ethnic backgrounds, such as Halle Berry and Paula Patton, it was partly this feeling of Otherness that attracted Newton to film and acting — a place where she could channel the ethnicity and identity issues of her childhood in a positive way.
 Traditionally, Hollywood has been keen to harness the biracial beauty of actresses like Newton within “crossover” film roles opposite white leads, such as Tom Cruise in the Mission Impossible movie series — a role later inherited by Paula Patton, who has a similar ethnicity and ancestry to Newton.